kendrickwebster/react-tictactoe/README.md

 The finished version of the app was deployed to [https://kendrickwebster.github.io/react-tictactoe/](https://kendrickwebster.github.io/react-tictactoe/) using [gh-pages](https://www.npmjs.com/package/gh-pages) by following [these instructions](https://create-react-app.dev/docs/deployment/#github-pages).

-Per the tutorial's "Setup Option 2" instructions, Create React App was used.
+So that I could complete the tutorial in my favorite development environment (Ubuntu Linux), I chose the tutorial's "Setup Option 2".
+Per it's instructions, Create React App was used.
 A copy of the default README.md that it creates appears below:

 # Getting Started with Create React App